Cappuccino

 Italy — Morning drink tradition

-In Italy, cappuccinos are traditionally ordered in the morning, often with breakfast.
-Many Italians switch to smaller espresso drinks such as a caffè macchiato later in the day.
+In Italy, cappuccinos are typically ordered in the morning.
+Later in the day, people often switch to smaller espresso drinks.

 Australia & New Zealand — Chocolate dusting